Public Pier — No Fishing License Required

 Bait rigs are also often the best rigging when schools of jacksmelt or sardines (use smaller hooks) show up, and it seems like the sardines are once again becoming common (after a nearly decade-long drop in numbers).
 At times the mackerel only seem to show up after dark.
 If that’s the case, try using green glow lights above a strip of squid or piece of mackerel.

 If bonito are present, artificial lures seem to offer your best chance for success.
 A plastic bubble with a trailing feather (yellow and green seem best) about 3-4 feet behind often works best, although lately Mega Bait lures in mackerel and anchovy patterns have become popular.
 When the barracuda show up, and they often will at night, a chrome jig like a Kastmaster or Krocodile often provides the best action (although Rebel Fast Tracks have also been reported to be a good lure).

-There are also a lot of sharks and rays in this area.
-For best results fish at night and use a piece of squid or mackerel.
-Most of the sharks and rays will be small to medium size so you don’t really need heavy tackle, although quite a few leopard sharks measuring between 4-5 feet have been landed at the pier and I’ve seen some pictures of pretty impressive shovelnose sharks (guitarfish).
-However, you will latch on to an occasional big bat ray so come prepared with a large net (a 100+pound battie was reported in April of 2002).
+For the best results on sharays, fish at night and use a piece of bloody fish (i.e., mackerel) for the sharks and squid for the bat rays.
+Most of the sharks and rays will be small to medium size so you don’t really need heavy tackle, although quite a few leopard sharks measuring between 4-5 feet have been landed at the pier.

 The pier as seen from the water